Code-for-SAKE/Sakepedia-Nuxt3/README.en.md

 Currently, the url is https://console.firebase.google.com/

 - new Project
-  - Project name: `sakepedia-nuxt3`
+  - Project Name: as you like e.g. sakepedia-nuxt3
+  - Spark
+  - Firestore Database
+    - default
-  - Analytics integration: optional
+  - Authentication
+    - Google enabled
-  - Waiting project create
+  - Add a web app to your project

 ## 2. Create environment setting for Firebase